Right to Decide

 Lynn Doesn’t Want to Make Any Decisions

-Many times, I’m expected to act “in the place of” my husband.
-I’m his medical decision maker and his power of attorney.
+I’m often expected to act “in the place of” my husband.
+I’m his medical decision-maker and his power of attorney.
 Not only do I serve in both of those roles, but he does not want anything to do with his medical condition.
 He relies on me to interact with all his healthcare providers and insurance carriers.
 I get all the information about options and discuss the pros and cons with the providers, and then I give Lynn the Reader’s Digest version plus my recommendations.
 He then decides what he wants to do.
 I usually communicate the decision.
 All Lynn does is get on a call or participate in a conversation long enough to give consent for me to handle it.

 Lives in Denial